TITLE 77: PUBLIC HEALTH

 Section 300.650 Personnel Policies

 a) Each facility shall develop and maintain written personnel policies that are followed in the operation of the facility.
 These policies shall include, at a minimum, each of the following requirements.

 1) Employment application forms shall be completed for each employee and kept on file in the facility.
 Completed forms shall be available to Department personnel for review.

 2) Individual personnel files for each employee shall contain date of birth; home address; educational background; experience, including types and places of employment; date of employment and position employed to fill in this facility; and (if no longer employed in this facility) last date employed and reasons for leaving.

 3) Individual personnel files for each employee shall also contain health records, including the initial health evaluation and the results of the tuberculin skin test required under Section 300.655, and any other pertinent health records.

 4) Individual personnel records for each employee shall also contain records of evaluation of performance.

-c) Prior to employing any individual in a position that requires a State license, the facility shall contact the Illinois Department of Professional Regulation to verify that the individual's license is active.
+c) Prior to employing any individual in a position that requires a State license, the facility shall contact the Illinois Department of Financial and Professional Regulation to verify that the individual's license is active.
 A copy of the license shall be placed in the individual's personnel file.

 d) The facility shall check the status of all applicants with the Health Care Worker Registry prior to hiring.